telefonicaid/iotagent-node-lib/doc/howto.md

 in new ports in the case of new configuration.
 For the simple example we are developing, we will just print the information we are receiving whenever a new device or configuration is provisioned.

-We need to complete two steps to have a working set of provisioning handlers.
+We need to complete two further steps to have a working set of provisioning handlers.
 First of all, defining the handlers themselves.
 Here we can see the definition of the configuration handler:

 ```javascript